cdelgehier/oio-docs/doc/source/admin-guide/configuration_namespace.rst

 event-agent
 -----------

-That directove tells the services the protocol and the endpoint to deposit notifications.
-Two implementations are currently available: the default solution is `beanstalkd` (and is identified by `beanstalkd://` endpoints), and the other is a ZeroMQ Request/Reply service (identified by `ipc://` and `tcp://` endpoints).
+The event-agent connection string to use to produce notifications.
+The connection string includes the protocol and the endpoint of the notification backend.
+Valid backends are:

+* `beanstalkd`: protocol `beanstalk://` (default backend)
+* `ZeroMQ`: protocols `ipc://` or `tcp://`.

 .. code-block:: text